Jordan algebra: Special Jordan algebras

-Given an associative algebra A (not of characteristic 2), one can construct a Jordan algebra A+ using the same underlying addition vector space.
 Notice first that an associative algebra is a Jordan algebra if and only if it is commutative.
-If it is not commutative we can define a new multiplication on A to make it commutative, and in fact make it a Jordan algebra.
-The new multiplication x ∘ y is the Jordan product:

-This defines a Jordan algebra A+, and we call these Jordan algebras, as well as any subalgebras of these Jordan algebras, special Jordan algebras.
-All other Jordan algebras are called exceptional Jordan algebras.
+Given any associative algebra A (not of characteristic 2), one can construct a Jordan algebra A+ using the same underlying addition and a new multiplication, the Jordan product defined by:

+These Jordan algebras and their subalgebras are called special Jordan algebras, while all others are exceptional Jordan algebras.
+This construction is analogous to the Lie algebra associated to A, whose product (Lie bracket) is defined by the commutator $[x,y] = xy - yx$.

 The Shirshov–Cohn theorem states that any Jordan algebra with two generators is special.
-Related to this, Macdonald's theorem states that any polynomial in three variables, that has degree one in one of the variables, and that vanishes in every special Jordan algebra, vanishes in every Jordan algebra.
+Related to this, Macdonald's theorem states that any polynomial in three variables, having degree one in one of the variables, and which vanishes in every special Jordan algebra, vanishes in every Jordan algebra.

 Hermitian Jordan algebras

-If (A, σ) is an associative algebra with an involution σ, then if σ(x)=x and σ(y)=y it follows that $\sigma(xy + yx) = xy + yx.$ Thus the set of all elements fixed by the involution (sometimes called the hermitian elements) form a subalgebra of A+, which is sometimes denoted H(A,σ).
+If (A, σ) is an associative algebra with an involution σ, then if σ(x) = x and σ(y) = y it follows that $\sigma(xy + yx) = xy + yx.$ Thus the set of all elements fixed by the involution (sometimes called the hermitian elements) form a subalgebra of A+, which is sometimes denoted H(A,σ).